-Officials call on CN to make room for more Metra Heritage Corridor trains
+Officials call on railroad to make room for more Metra Heritage Corridor trains

 Passengers board a Chicago bound Metra train at Union Station in Joliet, Illinois, Friday, October 19, 2012. | Joseph P. Meier~Sun Times Media

-U.S. Rep. Dan Lipinski and other local officials are asking the Canadian National Railway to free up its tracks for more trains on Metra’s Heritage Corridor line, which runs from Joliet to Union Station in Chicago using CN’s rails.
+U.S. Rep. Dan Lipinski (D-3rd) and other local officials are asking the Canadian National Railway to free up its tracks for more trains on Metra’s Heritage Corridor Line, which runs from Joliet to Union Station in Chicago using CN’s rails.